lpotthast/leptonic-theme/README.md

 # leptonic-theme

-Provides the general SCSS code for frontend implementations.
+Provides general styling as well as theming to applications using `leptos` with the `leptonic` components.